laravel/docs/routing.md

     {!! csrf_field() !!}

 You do not need to manually verify the CSRF token on POST, PUT, or DELETE requests.
-The `VerifyCsrfToken` [HTTP middleware](/docs/{{version}}/middleware) will verify token in the request input matches the token stored in the session.
+The `VerifyCsrfToken` [HTTP middleware](/docs/{{version}}/middleware) will verify that the token in the request input matches the token stored in the session.

 <a name="csrf-excluding-uris"></a>
 ### Excluding URIs From CSRF Protection